CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/README.md

 The default color for all icons is ARGB 255,255,255,255--where the "A" stands for Alpha, or transparency, while the "RGB" values are the Red, Green, and Blue color channels, in that order.
 > [!TIP]
 > When the RGB values are all 255, the color is white--and a texture will have its default color.
 Setting all values to 0 will turn it completely black.
+>
+> Alpha 255 is completely opaque, and 128 is about half-transparent.
+Setting any element's Alpha to zero will effectively hide it.

 All of the ARGB settings function the same: clicking the **button with the gear icon** will open the ARGB control, and the fields will become editable.
 Changing any value will show a preview of the chosen color on the focus icon itself.
 Clicking the **checkmark button** will send your changes to MCM, which will take effect once you commit MCM's settings.
 Clicking the **X-shaped icon** will cancel all changes in progress.
+> [!NOTE]
+> You must press **Enter** after you finish typing the new value, just as with any other input box in Anomaly.
+If you simply click away from the input box, your changes will be lost.

 > [!TIP]
 > If you really make a mess of things, don't worry--look in the lower left of MCM for a button that lets you reset settings to default.
 ## Interaction Dot Marker size